-Who is Dual Credit For?
+B. Who is Dual Credit For?

-Kentucky is working to provide all high school students with the opportunity to participate in dual credit and build intentional outreach and support to expand access for populations who have historically participated in these programs at lower rates.
-These include, but are not limited to, individuals from under-resourced families, individuals from underrepresented populations, first-generation college students and students with disabilities.
+1. Kentucky is working to provide all its high school students with the opportunity to participate in dual credit and build intentional outreach and support to expand access.

-What is the Ideal Dual Credit Experience for Students?
+C. What is the Ideal Dual Credit Experience for Students?

 - Dual credit programs in Kentucky should provide all high school students with a carefully selected and affordable range of meaningful dual credit courses that are rigorous and highly transferable.
-Additionally, the courses should be aligned to in-demand careers and demonstrate authentic high school partnerships between area technology centers and twoand four-year institutions of higher education. - Dual credit programs should promote a sense of belonging and establish postsecondary expectations that help all students create and realize goals beyond high school, regardless of whether the program takes place on the postsecondary campus, in the high school or online. - 3.
+Additionally, the courses should be aligned to indemand careers and demonstrate authentic high school partnerships between area technology centers and two- and four-year institutions of higher education. - 2.
+Dual credit programs should promote early postsecondary experience and establish postsecondary expectations that help all students create and realize goals beyond high school, regardless of whether the program takes place on the postsecondary campus, in the high school or online. - 3.
 All students participating in dual credit should have access to a personalized plan that includes support services provided by both the high school and college partner in the dual credit program.
 These services should include academic support to help students identify the meaningful dual credit experiences most appropriate for their postsecondary and career goals and to guide them through their dual credit experiences toward successful completion. - 4.
 Dual credit should be a normalized and accepted part of every high school student's journey.
 Students and their families should be aware as early as middle school about dual credit and how early postsecondary coursework can maximize student college credit opportunities.